d12frosted/elpa-mirror/gnu/denote-readme.txt

 7. Linking notes
 ..
 1. Adding a single link
 ..
 2. Insert links matching a regexp
 ..
-3. Insert links from marked files in Dired
+3. Insert links, but only those missing from current buffer
 ..
-4. Link to an existing note or create a new one
+4. Insert links from marked files in Dired
 ..
-5. The backlinks’ buffer
+5. Link to an existing note or create a new one
 ..
-6. Writing metanotes
+6. The backlinks’ buffer
 ..
-7. Visiting linked files via the minibuffer
+7. Writing metanotes
 ..
+8. Visiting linked files via the minibuffer
-8. Miscellaneous information about links
+..
+9. Miscellaneous information about links
 8. Fontification in Dired
 9. Minibuffer histories
 10. Extending Denote